Home

 Welcome to Making Cents, the podcast for people who want financial freedom without giving up their coffee.

-I’m Frances Cook, an independent financial journalist and fellow financial freedom seeker who makes money simple for you.
+I’m Frances Cook, a financial journalist and fellow financial freedom seeker who makes money simple for you.

 Making Cents is supported by our friends at Kiwibank.